 - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Plan and implement epidemiological data analyses (including prospective, cross-sectional, and Mendelian randomisation analyses) and writing scientific reports on research assessing relationships of alcohol consumption patterns, circulating biomarkers and health - Help to undertake comprehensive and systematic literature reviews - Carry out and contribute to collaborative projects with colleagues within the research team and in partner institutions and research groups - Contribute ideas for new research projects, and develop ideas for generating research income

-- Attend relevant academic meetings and conferences to present scientific findings, to represent the group at external meetings/seminars, and as part of continuing professional development - Contributing to public and policy engagement and patient involvement activities (including liaising with internal and external stakeholders on working group meetings), where appropriate - To contribute, as required to the wider academic activities of Oxford Population Health (including teaching, student mentoring or supervision, and assessment) and to participate in appropriate training and quality assurance processes for such roles.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Prepare working theories and analyse quantitative data from a variety of sources, reviewing and refining theories as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of research publications, and book chapters - Present papers at conferences or public meetings - Act as a source of information and advice to other members of the group on methodologies or procedures - Represent the research group at external meetings/seminars, either with other members of the group or alone - To contribute, as required to the wider academic activities of the Nuffield Department of Population Health (including teaching, student mentoring or supervision, and assessment) and to participate in appropriate training and quality assurance processes for such roles.